LAV III: LAV 6

-In October 2011, GDLS-Canada was awarded a contract to upgrade 409 of the service's 651 LAV III APCs to the LAV 6 standard.
+In October 2011, GDLS-Canada was awarded a contract to upgrade 409 of the Canadian Army's 651 LAV III APCs to the LAV 6 standard.
 Four variants were ordered: an infantry section carrier, a command post, an observation post and an engineer vehicle.
 The upgrade was expected to extend the service life of the vehicle to 2035.
-In February 2017, the service awarded GDLS-Canada a $404 million contract to upgrade 141 more LAV IIIs.
-In August 2019, GDLS-Canada received a four-year, $3 billion deal to build 360 armoured combat support vehicle variants.
+In February 2017, GDLS-Canada was awarded a $404 million contract to upgrade 141 more LAV IIIs.
+In August 2019, GDLS-Canada signed a four-year, $3 billion contract to build 360 armoured combat support vehicle variants.
 The first of these rolled off the assembly line in May 2021.

 Operators

 A map with LAV III operators marked in blue.